blairdrummond/ArchInstall/README.md

+# THIS DOCUMENTATION IS A WORK IN PROGRESS

+I'm building a guide for myself for future reference, and I'm using this as a template for now.
+It's messy, but it's mostly for personal use.
+Keeping record of protocols and files makes reinstalling easier in the future, and it's easy to track changes in my config by keeping it all under vc.

 #Grab Arch ISO and prepare the installation media

 **Work in progress.
 Ignore most of this, the scripts are good though.**